Sumo Logic (NASDAQ:SUMO) Releases FY 2023 Earnings Guidance

 Sumo Logic (NASDAQ:SUMO – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $-0.680-$-0.660 for the period, compared to the Thomson Reuters consensus estimate of $-0.490.
 The company issued revenue guidance of $288 million-$292 million, compared to the consensus revenue estimate of $284.80 million.Sumo Logic also updated its Q1 2023 guidance to $-0.170-$-0.170 EPS.

-Sumo Logic (NASDAQ:SUMO – Get Rating) last posted its quarterly earnings data on Tuesday, March 8th.
-The company reported ($0.13) EPS for the quarter, beating analysts’ consensus estimates of ($0.17) by $0.04.
-Sumo Logic had a negative net margin of 48.16% and a negative return on equity of 22.07%.
-The company had revenue of $67.05 million during the quarter, compared to analyst estimates of $64.33 million.
-During the same period in the prior year, the firm earned ($0.19) earnings per share.
-The business’s quarterly revenue was up 23.8% on a year-over-year basis.
-As a group, sell-side analysts anticipate that Sumo Logic will post -1 EPS for the current fiscal year.
+Sumo Logic (NASDAQ:SUMO – Get Rating) last announced its earnings results on Tuesday, March 8th.
+The company reported ($0.27) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.30) by $0.03.
+Sumo Logic had a negative net margin of 50.95% and a negative return on equity of 24.66%.
+The company had revenue of $67.05 million for the quarter, compared to analysts’ expectations of $64.33 million.
+During the same quarter in the previous year, the company posted ($0.19) EPS.
+The firm’s quarterly revenue was up 23.8% on a year-over-year basis.
+As a group, equities research analysts predict that Sumo Logic will post -1.17 EPS for the current fiscal year.

-In related news, CEO Ramin Sayar sold 3,800 shares of the stock in a transaction that occurred on Thursday, January 20th.
-The stock was sold at an average price of $11.65, for a total value of $44,270.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, CMO Suku Krishnaraj Chettiar sold 8,750 shares of the stock in a transaction that occurred on Tuesday, December 21st.
-The stock was sold at an average price of $13.81, for a total value of $120,837.50.
+In related news, Director Christian Beedgen sold 5,778 shares of the company’s stock in a transaction that occurred on Thursday, March 17th.
+The stock was sold at an average price of $10.27, for a total value of $59,340.06.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Ramin Sayar sold 3,800 shares of the company’s stock in a transaction that occurred on Thursday, January 20th.
+The shares were sold at an average price of $11.65, for a total value of $44,270.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 66,920 shares of company stock worth $926,539 in the last quarter.
 9.40% of the stock is owned by corporate insiders.

-A number of institutional investors have recently made changes to their positions in SUMO.
-Invesco Ltd. boosted its position in Sumo Logic by 35.8% during the third quarter.
-Invesco Ltd. now owns 31,758 shares of the company’s stock worth $512,000 after purchasing an additional 8,375 shares during the period.
-Charles Schwab Investment Management Inc. boosted its position in Sumo Logic by 4.6% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 623,307 shares of the company’s stock worth $8,453,000 after purchasing an additional 27,193 shares during the period.
-Geode Capital Management LLC boosted its position in Sumo Logic by 4.4% during the fourth quarter.
-Geode Capital Management LLC now owns 1,584,722 shares of the company’s stock worth $21,488,000 after purchasing an additional 67,371 shares during the period.
-Nuveen Asset Management LLC boosted its position in Sumo Logic by 13.1% during the fourth quarter.
-Nuveen Asset Management LLC now owns 362,099 shares of the company’s stock worth $4,910,000 after purchasing an additional 42,063 shares during the period.
-Finally, State Street Corp boosted its position in Sumo Logic by 18.8% during the fourth quarter.
-State Street Corp now owns 1,860,555 shares of the company’s stock worth $25,229,000 after purchasing an additional 294,450 shares during the period.
+A number of institutional investors and hedge funds have recently made changes to their positions in SUMO.
+California State Teachers Retirement System boosted its holdings in shares of Sumo Logic by 3.0% in the fourth quarter.
+California State Teachers Retirement System now owns 47,768 shares of the company’s stock valued at $648,000 after acquiring an additional 1,410 shares during the period.
+The Manufacturers Life Insurance Company boosted its holdings in shares of Sumo Logic by 4.8% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 45,375 shares of the company’s stock valued at $615,000 after acquiring an additional 2,093 shares during the period.
+Invesco Ltd. boosted its holdings in shares of Sumo Logic by 35.8% in the third quarter.
+Invesco Ltd. now owns 31,758 shares of the company’s stock valued at $512,000 after acquiring an additional 8,375 shares during the period.
+Charles Schwab Investment Management Inc. boosted its holdings in shares of Sumo Logic by 4.6% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 623,307 shares of the company’s stock valued at $8,453,000 after acquiring an additional 27,193 shares during the period.
+Finally, Bank Julius Baer & Co.
+Ltd Zurich acquired a new stake in shares of Sumo Logic in the fourth quarter valued at approximately $452,000.
 71.37% of the stock is owned by hedge funds and other institutional investors.

 About Sumo Logic (Get Rating)